• Home

 The Evergreen Award: the highest award, given for extraordinary actions that sustain League and keep it vibrant and growing.

 The awardees can be League members or non-League members but the purpose of giving each award is for something extraordinary.
-It was agreed that these awards would be given every year where merited, either at Council or Convention, but only two have been given.

 The Dorothy Roberts Award